How exciting is this?! You've got the goods.

 It's important to set aside some of your side hustle or freelance money for taxes.

 A short answer is that, if you're making less than $150,000 a year, and some of that money was independent contractor income, setting aside 20 percent of that money for taxes should be sufficient.
-This isn't 100% accurate, but it is conservative and will leave you with some buffer.
+(This isn't 100% accurate, but it's usually conservative enough and will leave you with buffer.
+It's also easy to do in your head—lop the last digit off your payment, double it, and that's 20 percent.)

 The longer answer is that the amount of taxes you'll owe on freelance work or gig work depends on how much money you made in a given year because the U.S. uses marginal tax brackets.
 We touch on marginal tax rates more in chapter 7.